Using RAPID

 RAPID Users and Uses

-The RAPID aims to accommodate all reasonable requests for use of its equipment and resources.
+The RAPID aims to accommodate all reasonable requests for use of its instrumentation and resources.
 Conflicting equipment requests may be accommodated with slight changes in schedule.
-The RAPID Facility is open to anyone for any use, including:
+The RAPID Facility is open to anyone for any use, including: Academics, government agencies, private industry, etc.

 Serving the needs of NSF supported researchers is the primary objective of the RAPID.
 RAPID equipment may be requested for any NSF research.
 This includes: